 Thus far, I have presented the view that all three social scientists are for objectivity and against objectivism.
 The significant differences among them are denoted by their varying emphases.
 Pocock focused on objectivity and utilized Polanyi to liberate anthropologists so that a more sophisticated objectivity could be practised.
 Sophisticated - and more so - since knowing is objective precisely because of the personal and not in spite of the personal.
 To be objective now demands that a social scientist not be simply reflective, theoretical, methodological and analytical.
 He or she is now compelled to be reflexive, meta-theoretical, introspective and evaluative as well.
-It is not only what one thinks, but it is also (and deeply) that one believes in what one thinks.

 The issue is what one believes, because those beliefs inform what one thinks, thus, the truth in one's communication is intimately entailed by the truth of one's communication.
 To be truthful may not be confession, and perhaps should not be, but it is certainly an admission of those beliefs which systematically define the whole enterprise of one's knowing career.
-Knowing of the 'other', then, requires knowing of self.
-This reflexive knowledge functions to control for the failure of knowing by identifying the person whose believing is central to that control.
+Knowing of the "other", then, requires knowing of self.3 This reflexive knowledge functions to control for the failure of knowing by identifying the person whose believing is central to that control.
 This seems to be Pocock's conception of personal anthropology as liberation; his offering of a counsel of perfection.

 As we have seen, Williams has focused on objectification and therefore reminds us of the ethnicity of objectivity.
-Her paradigm shift to semantic anthropology entails the central insight into the failure of positivism; the failure of positivism to control for the prejudice of conceiving not only the subject as an object, but of conceiving 'knowing' as de-personalization: knowledge without a knower.
+Her paradigm shift to semantic anthropology entails the central insight into the failure of positivism; the failure of positivism to control for the prejudice of conceiving not only the subject as an object, but of conceiving "knowing" as de-personalization: knowing without a knower.
 In her own pioneering specialization, semasiology, Williams deepens our understanding of the cultural nature of human be-ing.
 It is not only when we speak to each other that we are rule-following, meaning-making and lingual.
 This is true when we are moving or acting to each other; equally true and not less.
-Having provided a theory of human movement as a language, she has provided us with a way, for instance, to more fully appreciate Langer's conception of non-discursive language.
-4 In driving one of the last nails, along with Langer, into the coffin of Cartesian dualism, Williams demonstrated that the human being is cultural and fully cultural.
-Cartesianism required a ghost in the machinery of both 'minding' and 'bodying': a missing person and so a person missing in the actions of speaking and moving.
-It is the person who speaks and moves and it is the person who is therefore open to being categorized as 'mental' and 'physical'.
+Having provided a theory of human movement as language-like, she has provided us with a way, for instance, more fully to appreciate Langer's conception of non-discursive language.4

+In driving one of the last nails, along with Langer, into the coffin of Cartesian dualism, Williams demonstrated that the human being is cultural and fully cultural.
+Cartesianism required a ghost in the machinery of both "minding" and "bodying": a missing person and so a person missing in the actions of speaking and moving.
+It is the person who speaks and moves and it is the person who is therefore open to being categorized as "mental" and "physical".
 The demonstration of our full cultural nature is simultaneously a declaration of an ontological commitment.
 Thus, if meaning-making is central to both speaking and moving, then knowledge claims are intrinsic to both acts and systems of human actions.
-Consequently, any form of human life -- cultural or sub-cultural -- is defined by the nature of these act and action systems.
+Consequently, any form of human life - cultural or sub-cultural - is defined by the nature of these act/action systems.
 Science cannot be an exception.
 Any conception of objectivity can only make sense within the more fundamental conception of our ethnicity.